3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 A technical drawing is required in the following situations:

-With 3D Hubs, outsourcing parts for CNC machining is easy, fast and highly price-competitive.
+With Protolabs Network, outsourcing parts for CNC machining is easy, fast and highly price-competitive.

 By combining a network of manufacturing services with our smart sourcing engine, you can instantly access readily available production capacity for the best possible quotes and lead times.

-When you upload your parts to 3D Hubs, our automated Design for Machinability analysis will detect any potential design issues before production begins and will give you an instant quote, based on our machine learning algorithm.
+When you upload your parts to Protolabs Network, our automated Design for Machinability analysis will detect any potential design issues before production begins and will give you an instant quote, based on our machine learning algorithm.

 This way you can be sure that you always receive the best price in the market at the fastest turnaround times for your CNC machining parts!